shadows911/baruf/content/p/names.md

-    that the sentence "the person designated by 'Harry Potter' lives in the cupboard under the stairs of 4 Privet Drive, Little Whinging, Surrey" is only true, strictly speaking, if there is only *one* person designated by "Harry Potter."
-If there is more than one person in the world named "Harry Potter," then it's technically false that the person designated by 'Harry Potter' lives in the cupboard under the stairs of 4 Privet Drive, Little Whinging, Surrey.
+    that the sentence "the person designated by 'Harry Potter' lives in the cupboard under the stairs of 4 Privet Drive, Little Whinging, Surrey" is only true, strictly speaking, if there is just *one* person designated by "Harry Potter".
+If there is more than one person in the world named "Harry Potter", then it's not *actually* true that *the* person designated by 'Harry Potter' lives in the cupboard under the stairs of 4 Privet Drive, Little Whinging, Surrey.
 And if Nominal Descriptivism is true, then it's likewise *false* that Harry Potter lives in the cupboard under the